tomlooman/tomlooman.github.io/_posts/2021-06-03-unreal-engine-cpp-save-system.md

 }
 ```

 As you can see it's even split up into two pieces.
-The main data is loaded and assigned as soon as possible to make sure it's ready for our UI (which is created during "BeginPlayingState" in our specific implementation inside of PlayerController) and wait for the Pawn to be spawned before we handle the location/rotation.
+The main data is loaded and assigned as soon as possible to make sure it's ready for our UI (which is created during `BeginPlayingState` in our specific implementation inside of PlayerController) and wait for the Pawn to be spawned before we handle the location/rotation.

 This is where you could probably implement it so that during the creation of the Pawn you use the loaded data instead of looking for a PlayerStart (as is the default Unreal behavior) I chose to keep things simple.